INFP | Bookworm | Trekkie | Fangirl | Gamer | Comma-Abuser

-My name is not really Brin (it’s actually my internet pseudonym) but I am the blogger behind this here blog!
-There is a funny story behind the origin of the name actually.
-I was a huge fan of Star Wars: Knights of the Old Republic; an RPG from BioWare.
+Brin isn’t my real name; I use it as my general internet pseudonym.
+There is a (kinda) funny story behind the origin of the name: I was a huge fan of Star Wars: Knights of the Old Republic – an RPG from BioWare.
 The name Brin Guivera was my very first character’s name (via the in-game name generator).
 I thought it was cute so it has followed me around ever since.

-My real name is Ruth but I will answer to either.
-I decided to name the blog Brin’s Book Blog because I liked the alliteration mainly.
-It definitely sounded better than Ruth’s Book Blog which was my other option.
-I’m not really very inventive when it comes to naming things, I guess. 😉
+My real name is Ruth (but I will answer to either Ruth or Brin).
+I decided to name my blog Brin’s Book Blog because I liked the alliteration mainly.
+It definitely sounded better than Ruth’s Book Blog which was my other option… I’m not really very inventive when it comes to naming things, I guess. 😉

 My Reading Journey

-Right now, I am in my early thirties and I am still a ferocious reader.
-I was always encouraged to read by my parents.
-They always had massive tomes lying around the house when I was growing up.
-I cut my teeth on a mixture of classics, fantasy, and Stephen King novels.
+I was (and I still am) a ferocious reader.
+I was always encouraged to read by my parents; they always had massive tomes lying around the house when I was growing up and I cut my teeth on a mixture of classics, fantasy, and Stephen King novels (what a combo!)

 Truth is, I have always loved books.
-Going to the library was my favourite pastime when I was a child and even well into my teenage years.
+Going to the library was my favourite pastime when I was a child and even well into my teenage years – I preferred reading to socialising and was mostly an introverted soul (this hasn’t changed as I’ve gotten older!)
 Getting my own library card was one of the most thrilling experiences of my life (well, at least until that point).

-My favourite books when I was really young were The Secret Garden and The Lion, the Witch, and The Wardrobe but it was when I discovered Tolkien’s The Lord of the Rings that I really found my passion for reading (I was nine).
-Watership Down was another great favourite.
+My favourite books when I was really young were The Secret Garden, The Lion, the Witch, and The Wardrobe, and Watership Down but it was when I discovered Tolkien’s The Lord of the Rings that I really discovered my passion for reading (I was nine).

 Other Interests and Personal Details

 One of my favourite television shows as a child was The Storyteller (created by Jim Henson) a series which retold various European folk tales.
-As a child, I had a great love Jim Henson’s other projects.
+As a child, I also had a great love Jim Henson’s other projects.
 I loved The Muppets, Fraggle Rock, The Dark Crystal and Labyrinth.
-My viewing habits were well-informed by the time I reached my teens and I have always favoured fantasy as a genre.
+My viewing habits were well-informed by the time I reached my teens and I have always favoured fantasy as a genre, probably largely due to these fantastical projects being ingrained into my brain…

 Oh, and I’m also a huge Disney fan!
-The Jungle Book was my favourite!
+The Jungle Book was my absolute favourite.

-I met the love of my life when I was eighteen (at my cousin’s wedding no less!) and we are still going strong.
+As for more personal stuff; I met the love of my life when I was eighteen (at a wedding no less!) and we are still going strong twenty-odd years later.
 I am a reader and he is not but we have so much other stuff in common that it hardly matters.
 He is very supportive of my blogging and my excessive book-buying binges although he has started to complain about the lack of space due to my over-flowing bookshelves!

 Brin’s Book Blog

 I started, then stopped for a while when my mum got sick.
 I then decided that I really did want to make a go of this blog and I came back with a vengeance.
-Blogging has been enormously therapeutic for me.
+Blogging has been enormously therapeutic for me, especially after losing my mum.

-The decision to start a blog of my own was a bit of a nerve-wracking one (like who would really want to read my scattered opinions!) but I do enjoy reviewing books almost as much as I enjoy reading them so it was a bit of a no-brainer really.
-I read and rate books solely for my own enjoyment and do not receive any monetary remuneration for my opinions.
+I’m not going to lie – the decision to start a blog of my own was a bit of a nerve-wracking one (like who would really want to read my scattered opinions!) but I do enjoy reviewing books almost as much as I enjoy reading them so it was a bit of a no-brainer really.

 I would dearly love to be funny but alas I can never really pull it off without sounding vaguely sarcastic and/or silly.
 My reviews tend to be on the serious side but I do try to inject humour where I can (not always successfully but I am working on it).